Clinical Practice Guidelines

 • Patient is not undergoing active cancer treatment:

-• Patient has had at least 2 encounters within the past year with any diagnosis of cancer
+• Patient has had at least 2 office visits within the past 12 months with a CDC malignant cancer condition diagnosis

 • Patient Morphine Milligram Equivalent (MME) greater than or equal to 50